kmoon2437/yjmidi/README.md

 player.loadMidi(midi); // loading a midi file

 player.on('midievent', (event, portnum, message) => {
-    event; // information of event
+    event; // information of the event
     portnum; // port number
     message; // midi message. if it is null, the 'event' may be a meta event });